awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/stream-manager-component.md

 Default: `8088`

 `STREAM_MANAGER_AUTHENTICATE_CLIENT`
 \(Optional\) You can make it mandatory for clients to authenticate before they can interact with stream manager\.
-The AWS IoT Greengrass Core SDK controls interaction between clients and stream manager\.
-This parameter determines which clients can call the AWS IoT Greengrass Core SDK to work with streams\.
+The Stream Manager SDK controls interaction between clients and stream manager\.
+This parameter determines which clients can call the Stream Manager SDK to work with streams\.
 For more information, see [stream manager client authentication](manage-data-streams.md#stream-manager-security-client-authentication)\.
-If you specify `true`, the AWS IoT Greengrass Core SDK allows only Greengrass components as clients\.
+If you specify `true`, the Stream Manager SDK allows only Greengrass components as clients\.
-If you specify `false`, the AWS IoT Greengrass Core SDK allows all processes on the core device to be clients\.
+If you specify `false`, the Stream Manager SDK allows all processes on the core device to be clients\.
 Default: `true`

 `STREAM_MANAGER_EXPORTER_MAX_BANDWIDTH`